CrunchyData/pgmonitor/hugo/content/exporter/_index.md

 ##### Blackbox Exporter

-The configuration file for the blackbox_exporter provided by pgMonitor (`/etc/blackbox_exporter/crunchy-blackbox.yml`) provides a probe for monitoring any ivp4 tcp port status.
-The actual target and port being monitored is controlled via the Prometheus target configuration system.
+The configuration file for the blackbox_exporter provided by pgMonitor ({{ shell }}/etc/blackbox_exporter/crunchy-blackbox.yml{{ /shell }}) provides a probe for monitoring any IPv4 TCP port status.
+The actual target and port being monitored are controlled via the Prometheus target configuration system.
 Please see the pgMonitor Prometheus documentation for further details.
-If any additional blackbox probes are desired, please see the upstream documentation.
+If any additional Blackbox probes are desired, please see the upstream documentation.

 ##### PGBouncer